plusio/frontend/README.md

 **Note**:
 While developing on `localhost` you may experience 405 errors (Cross Origin Domain errors) while posting data.
 This is because the browser security will not allow localhost to post to servers, this can be circumvented by disabling the security in the browser.
 This is only necessary on localhost, deploying to a mobile app will function as expected.

-For Chrome run your OS's repetitive command in the terminal or command prompt:
+For Chrome run your OS's respective command in the terminal or command prompt:

 **Mac** : `open -a Google\ Chrome –args –disable-web-security`